-- This oxalic acid bees recipe gives you a medium concentration solution.
+- This oxalic acid bees recipe gives you a medium-concentration solution.

 - It is important to note that this recipe for trickling is for oxalic acid from wood bleach.

-- If you are using anhydrous oxalic acid used in laboratories, use a tenth of the oxalic acid; 0.75 grams for a medium strength solution, 0.6 grams for a weak solution and 1 gram for a strong solution.
+- If you are using anhydrous oxalic acid used in laboratories, use a tenth of the oxalic acid; 0.75 grams for a medium-strength solution, 0.6 grams for a weak solution, and 1 gram for a strong solution.

 Oxalic acid reacts with calcium in water and loses its strength.
 If your water has high calcium levels, consider using distilled water in your oxalic acid bees recipe.
-To know if your water will present problems, heat some of it in a glass container and add a teaspoon of oxalic acid and stir it well.
+To know if your water will present problems, heat some of it in a glass container add a teaspoon of oxalic acid, and stir it well.
 High calcium content in water causes the water to turn cloudy white when oxalic acid is added.

 Oxalic acid solutions can be stored for some time.
-While it is important to prepare the amount of solution that you will use up, it is sometimes inevitable that some remains.
+While it is important to prepare the amount of solution that you will use up, it is sometimes inevitable that some remain.
 Store the excess solution in cold conditions, preferably in your fridge.

 - The container must be very clearly labeled because oxalic acid is very toxic to humans.

 - Leave no chance that children may reach the container and open it!

 - Storing oxalic acid solutions at ambient temperatures leads to discoloration of the solution, loss of effectiveness, and build-up of chemicals that are toxic to humans and bees in the solution.

 A temperature of 4 0C (39.2 0F) is best for storing oxalic acid solutions.
 Use up stored solutions as soon as possible.